alexfernandez/alexfernandez.github.io/2016/stridercd.md

 ## The Project

+As you may know I work full time for ([MediaSmart Mobile](http://mediasmart.es/), but I also do stuff as a freelancer for other organizations.
+Usually as a scalability consultant, although I also work in other areas such as continuous deployment.
+This gives me the opportunity to know other interesting projects, and quite often to use cool new products.

 My friend [Diego Lafuente](https://twitter.com/tufosa) asked me to help him in [TaxiTime](http://taxitime.com), an ambitious global taxicab aggregator from [HotelBeds](http://www.hotelbeds.com/home).
+The job included scalability and continuous deployment, my two favorite areas of software development, so I couldn't say "no".
+(Perhaps I even said "yes" a little bit too emphatically.)

 ### Continuous Deployment

-As always, the first and most important part of a software project for me is to set up continuous deployment, which ensures that the developers can just do their thing, while the tools worry about testing and integration.
+As usual I started by setting up continuous deployment, the first and perhaps the most important part of any software project for me.
+It ensures that the developers can focus on writing code, while the tools worry about testing and integration.
-(Of course you have to set up testing and integration yourself at least once;
+(Of course you have to test and integrate yourself at least one;
-but then you let the tools repeat as needed.)
+but then the tools will repeat the boring tasks as often as needed.)
-So that is where we started.

 When we are writing code we want to see the result of our work as soon as possible.
 There are a few strategies to achieve this goal: